Proudly made in the

 The Turks and Caicos Islands lacks budget accommodation, lacking for example youth hostels.
 Less expensive flat shares and rooms can be found on sites such as AirBnB or VRBO.

-There is not a wide range of shopping available on the islands, with the exception of jewellery and tourist souvenirs.
+There is not a wide range of shopping available on the islands, except for jewelry and tourist souvenirs.